isabella82828/SnapScout/README.md

 #  SnapScout

-📍Snapscout is a web app that scouts and navigates to photography hotspots in a city by leveraging scraping techniques with Python scripts, AWS, Socket.IO, and the Google Maps API
+📍Snapscout is a web app that scouts and navigates to photography hotspots in a city by leveraging scraping techniques with Python scripts, AWS, Socket.IO, and the Google Maps API.

 ## Features